HL7/bulk-data/input/pagecontent/async.md

 #### Kick-off Request

-The request will support the HTTP methods, URLs, headers, and other parameters that normally apply to the interaction being invoked.
+Servers SHALL support the HTTP methods, URLs, headers, and other parameters that normally apply to the interaction being invoked.
 Servers SHALL also support the `Prefer` header described below, and SHOULD support the `Accept` header and `_outputFormat` parameter described below.

 ##### Headers